gamedevware/charon/docs/advanced/commands/generate_uecpp_code.rst

 Generates C++ for Unreal Engine source code for game data into output directory.

-This command does not delete previously generated files, and it is the responsibility of the user to ensure that any previous files are removed before running the command again.
+By default, this command does not delete previously generated files.
+Use the ``--clearOutputDirectory`` parameter to automatically remove prior generated files before creating new ones.

 - :ref:`CLI Installation <CommandLine_Installation>`
 - :ref:`Commands Reference <CommandLine_Commands>`